ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/nutrient_solution/urine_nutrient_solution/sodium_removal/sodium_removal.md

 ---

 # Soil Filtration
-Let's say we have a container with holes at the bottom.
+* Container with many 1/8" holes in the bottom
-We can put soil in the container and then pour urine into the soil and have the soil filter out the sodium while the lower sodium urine falls into a container we have underneath.
+* Soil in the container
+* Pour urine into the soil
+* The soil filters out the sodium
+* The reduced-sodium-urine falls into a container we have underneath.

 In this way we don't have to wait very long at all for the urine to be useable for our hydroponic systems.